INLAND NW ROUTES

 Across from the lookout towers on Lookout Mountain,

-stands a massive of rock slab.
+stands a massive of rock face.

 One that resembles a partially peeled onion.